intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] Change Tauri config so that Desktop apps (at least Linux) don't start so small.
 In fact, it would be best if they started maximized.
 - [ ] Combined Project Version select with the Save/Load Menu
+- [ ] All created IDs are also copied to an array in the store, which will then be checked against in case duplicates are made
+    - [ ] There will also be an `idLength` number that starts at 4 (can be user-configured in the future).
+If all possible IDs are taken (calculate the max by multiplying the amount of characters–hex or alphanumeric presumably–with the length, and if the array is over that number, then increment the `idLength` by one)

 ## Issues / Errors